a2roger/backup/w1_generativeart/readme.md

 * [Generative Design Code Package for Processing 3.x](https://github.com/generative-design/Code-Package-Processing-3.x/releases/tag/latest)

-> Post to Slack if you have trouble with setup.
+> Post to Teams if you have trouble with setup.
 Please provide details so we can diagnose (e.g. operating system, error messages, steps to reproduce the error)

-# In-Class Workshop
+# Workshop

-During the workshop, we'll review the different Processing code examples and do small exercises.
+In this workshop, we'll review different Processing code examples and do small exercises.

 ## Agents and Rules